KeyboardKit/website/collections/_features/Layout.md

 [KeyboardKit Pro][Pro] unlocks [more features](#pro), like more input sets, iPad Pro layouts, and localized input sets and layout providers for all supported locales.

-## KeyboardLayout namespace
+## Namespace

 KeyboardKit has a ``KeyboardLayout`` type that is also a namespace for other layout-related types like ``Configuration``, ``Item``, etc.

 ## Input Sets

-An ``InputSet`` specifies the input keys of a keyboard.
-It makes it easy to define different input keys for the same keyboard layout.
+An ``InputSet`` is used to define the input keys of a keyboard.
+It makes it easy to define different keys for the same keyboard layout.
+KeyboardKit has pre-defined sets like ``qwerty``, ``numeric`` & ``symbolic``.

-KeyboardKit comes with pre-defined sets, like ``qwerty``, ``numeric(currency:)`` & ``symbolic(currencies:)``.
-KeyboardKit Pro unlocks more input sets like `.qwertz`, `.azerty`, and specific ones for each locale.

-## Keyboard Layouts
+## Layouts

 A ``KeyboardLayout`` specifies the full set of keys on a keyboard.
 Layouts can vary greatly for different device types, screen orientations, locales, keyboard configurations, etc.

-For instance, iOS keyboards often have 3 input rows, where the input keys are surrounded by side buttons, and a bottom row that is often the same across locales.

 <img width="450" alt="An English Keyboard" src="{{page.assets}}keyboardview-english.jpg" />

-This is however not always true.
-Layouts differ between iPhone, iPad & iPad Pro, some locales (like Armenian) have 5 rows, some (like Greek) remove side-buttons, etc.
+For instance, while most keyboards have 3 input rows, as above, and a bottom row that is often the same across locales, many languages use very different layouts.
+A layout must therefore be flexible.

-## Keyboard Layout Services
+## Services

-Given all this, the layout engine has to be flexible.
-KeyboardKit has a ``KeyboardLayoutService`` that generates layouts at runtime, based on many different factors.
+In KeyboardKit, a ``KeyboardLayoutService`` can generate dynamic layouts at runtime, It provides us with the flexibility we need, to accomodate to the varying needs for different locales, devices, etc.

 <a name="pro">